csariyildiz/csariyildiz.github.io/_posts/other/2023-05-24-creating-a-video-content.md

 ---

 Digital content creation is very important today.
 Most of the videos we watch are made using a few numbers of industry-standart software.
-So much so that if your work gets a little complicated, you definitely need them.
-In this article we will explore these tools which are basis for almost any creative work.
+In this article, we will examine these tools that have become the basis of almost every creative work.

 ## What I'm Up To?
 Recently I had a need to make a video for a presentation.